On the Terminal Location Uncertainty in Elliptical Footprints: Application in Air-to-Ground Links: Performance Analysis

 \subsubsection{First scenario}

-Figures \ref{Figure8}(a) through (d) illustrate the impact of tilt and semi-apex angles, as well as the fading parameter, on the outage probability.
+Figures \ref{Figure8}(a) through (d) illustrate the impact of the tilt and semi-apex angles, as well as the fading parameter, on the probability of outage.
 Figures \ref{Figure8}(a) and (b) plot the outage probability against the tilt angle for typical values of $m$, ranging from strict non-line-of-sight (NLOS) conditions ($m=1$) to conditions where the line-of-sight (LOS) component is dominant ($m=4$), assuming $\gamma_{\rm{th}}$ of 10dB and 15dB, respectively, and $\theta=40^{\circ}$.
 The differences become less significant as the tilt angle increases beyond $40^{\circ}$.
 However, for lower tilt angles, LOS conditions can significantly improve the coverage area (as shown in Fig. \ref{Figure2}(b)) while also maintaining a low outage probability for both threshold values.
-This result is significant because it improves coverage without seriously degrading link performance.
-Similar findings can be observed in Figs. \ref{Figure8}(c) and (d), where the tilt angle is fixed at $30^{\circ}$, and $\theta$ varies for different $m$ values.
-Again, the strong LOS component enables low outage probability levels at higher $\theta$ values.
-For example, assuming an acceptable $P_{\rm{out}}$ of $10^{-4}$, the angle $\theta$ can be increased to $44^{\circ}$ for a 10dB threshold or $39^{\circ}$ for a 15dB threshold.
+This is of considerable importance since there is frequently a requirement to expand the coverage area in response to particular events (such as concerts, sporting events, areas affected by natural disasters, etc.) while upholding a high level of link reliability.
+Adjusting the tilt of the UAV antenna offers network designers a valuable alternative in pursuing this objective.
+Similar findings can be observed in Figs. \ref{Figure8}(c) and (d), where the tilt angle is fixed at $30^{\circ}$, and $\theta$ varies for different values of $m$.
+Again, the strong LOS component allows low levels of outage probability at higher $\theta$ values.
+For example, assuming an acceptable $P_{\rm{out}}$ of $10^{-4}$, the angle $\theta$ can be increased to $44^{\circ}$ for a threshold of 10dB or $39^{\circ}$ for a threshold of 15dB.
 As a result, the semi-apex angle can provide network designers with additional freedom to improve coverage in tilted transmissions while maintaining link quality.